Four-Score/Confidential-Copilot/docs/Auth/auth.md

 3. The client fetches the encrypted key material (encrypted symmetric keys, IVs, and salt) from the Supabase database.
 4. The password-derived key is generated from the password and salt.
 5. The symmetric key is decrypted using the password-derived key.
-6. The decrypted symmetric key is stored in memory.
+6. The decrypted symmetric key is stored in memory and securely in session storage.
 7. The Key Management Service is initialized with the user ID and decrypted symmetric key.
 8. The service loads or generates DCPE keys for deterministic encryption.

 ### Logout

 1. The client signs the user out of Supabase Auth.
-2. The decrypted symmetric key is cleared from memory.
+2. The decrypted symmetric key is cleared from memory and session storage.
 3. The Key Management Service is cleared of all keys and state.

+### Session Persistence

+1. When refreshing the page or opening a new tab, the application checks session storage for a saved symmetric key.
+2. If found, the symmetric key is retrieved and used to initialize the Key Management Service without requiring password re-entry.
+3. If not found (new browser tab), the user is prompted to enter their password to decrypt the key.
+4. This process maintains security while providing a seamless user experience.

 ### Recovery